xoelmb/cortical_disorders/analyses/asd_analyses/README.md

 #### Comparison with Jourdan et al. 2023
 _by Alex Jourdon_
 Related to Figure 5 and Supp.
-Fig. 19.
+Fig. 21 and 22.
 - `11.AJ_MatoBlanco_etal_code.R`